menium878/AudioNotesAndTesting/Notes.md

 if i have the values between -1 and 1 i have 2^x of spaces between them where x is a bit depth value
 ### Quantization
 Process of placing the value sampled closses to availble bit depth posssition

+### Nyquist theory

+Max representable frequentsy 1/2 of your sampled rate

+so 44100/2 = 22050 hz it fit our whole range of hearing into itself